Matt practises in the area of corporate commercial law with a focus on innovation, data and technology.

 - Chair, Privacy & Access Law South Section, Canadian Bar Association (present)

-- Board member, Regina Trades and Skills Centre (present)
+- Vice Chairperson, Board of Directors, Regina Trades and Skills Centre (present)

 - College of Law Upper-Year Juris Doctor Academic Achievement Scholarship for academic performance (2015)